AdobeDocs/support-resources.en/help/adobe-support-tools-guide/exl-new-ui.md

 ### Manage Subscriptions

-Use **[UICONTROL Manage Subscriptions]** to configure email notifications for Adobe product and service status events.
+Use **[!UICONTROL Manage Subscriptions]** to configure email notifications for Adobe product and service status events.
 Subscriptions help you stay informed when Adobe creates, updates, or resolves events for selected products and regions.

 1. In the **[!UICONTROL Your System Status Alerts]** section, select **[!UICONTROL Manage Subscriptions]**.